 About The Animal Rescue Front

 Until there are none, save one.
 Through transport, education, adoption, and spay/neuter initiatives ARF is committed to ending the senseless killing of healthy, adoptable animals in the state of Mississippi.
-ARF focuses specifically on the communities of Madison, Jackson, Grenada, McComb, Hancock County, Vicksburg, and DeSoto, Mississippi.
+ARF focuses primarily on the communities of Madison, Jackson, Grenada, McComb, and Hancock County, Mississippi and Folsom, Louisiana.

 Board of Directors

 Chris McLaughlin’s life’s purpose became clear when the floods of Katrina receded.
 The toll the disaster took on the lives of the animals of the Gulf Coast ignited a passion and purpose that continues today.
 “ARF’s work will live on because of the lives we met, the lives we saved, and the lives we lost.”
 She lives on Cape Cod with a rescued Sheltie named Buddy, and two cats named Roo and Tee Tallulah.

 Nick Wright lives in New Hampshire, with his wife, Kristine, and their two children, Henry and Olivia as well as four dogs, Bam-Bam, Little Bear, Boo and recent addition, a blind pup named Rosie.
 Bam-Bam, a Great Pyrenees, is the canine equivalent of Eeyore, and will happily keep any bare feet warm in the winter.
 Little Bear, a Border Collie mix, keeps the back yard free of chipmunks, squirrels and butterflies, while Boo, a Pyrenees/Komondor/Wolfhound is in charge of seeing off airplanes and helicopters.
 When not happily at home Nick is a partner and lead trial attorney for the New Hampshire law firm of Bouchard, Kleinman & Wright, P.A.
 He has been recognized by Martindale-Hubbell as one of the preeminent attorneys in the United States with an AV rating.
 He is a staunch supporter and advocate for responsible animal rescue efforts.